 USDA issues warning as onion-linked salmonella outbreak expands

-The USDA has warned consumers not to eat prepared meals sold at retailers including Walmart and Kroger that may containoutbreak that's sickened more than 600 people.
+The USDA has warned consumers not to eat prepared meals sold at retailers including Walmart and Kroger that may contain recalled onions tied to a multistate salmonella outbreak that's sickened more than 600 people.

 The U.S. Centers for Disease Control and Prevention (CDC) is investigating an outbreak of salmonella infections linked to the recalled onions that as of Friday has sickened a total of 640 ill people have now been reported from 43 states.
 85 people have been hospitalized.